Archeagus/kOS-MissionControl/README.md

 missions with little to no actual programming in kOS.

-If successful, a subset of features are also planned to add additional support for RemoteTech with realistic handling of unmanned missions as well as metered feature governance in Career mode.
+If successful, a subset of features are also planned to add additional support for KerbNet with realistic handling of unmanned missions as well as metered feature governance in Career mode.